nicolaspearson/js.interview.questions/README.md

 ### Exercises

-Contains the incomplete exercises.
-Duplicate this directory and provide a new name, e.g. `practice_exercises` when you want to start practising.
-This will allow to start afresh regularly if required.
+Contains the exercises.
+I suggest you duplicate this directory and provide a new name, e.g. `practice_exercises` when you want to start practising, this will allow to start over if you wish.

 ### Practice Exercises

-Contains the in progress exercises.
+Contains the exercises that you have completed.
+You can rename / delete this directory if you desire.